2024 Solar Incentives Guide for Port Orange, FL - Tax Credits & Rebates

 • Tax Credits: Tax credits decrease, dollar-for-dollar, the amount of income tax you owe the government.
 Tax credits differ from tax deductions.

-• Net Metering: You can sign a net metering contract with your Port Orange utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then subtract this value from your monthly utility bill.
+• Net Metering: You can sign a net metering contract with your Port Orange utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then deduct this value from your monthly utility bill.

 Best Solar Financing